Pan-Seared Swordfish with Quick & Easy Olive Relish

 - You need to use an appropriate amount of oil, enough to coat the entirety of the bottom of the pan.
 You’ll know the oil is hot enough when it begins to shimmer.

-- It is helpful to bring proteins to room temperature before adding them to the pan.
+- It is helpful to bring the seafood (or other meat) to room temperature before adding them to the pan.

 How To Serve